Full Privacy Statement

 3.4 Anti-Money Laundering and Counter Terrorism Financing Act

-We are required by the AML/CTF Act to verify your identity before providing credit to you.
+We may be required by the AML/CTF Act to verify your identity before providing credit to you.
 In order to do this, if you provide your consent we may provide your name, residential address and/or date of birth to a CRB and ask the CRB to provide an assessment of whether this personal information matches the information held by the CRB and other bodies.

 This assessment is not a credit check and we will not use the assessment for any purpose other than to verify your identity as required by the AML/CTF Act.